 In order to remove any existing values over land, a land-sea mask was used, which is also provided in 1 ° x 1 ° resolution.

-In version 2 of the BNSC, a slightly different database was used, which resulted in small changes in the range of tenths of degrees in the averages and standard deviations of the 2-meter air temperature and the 2-meter dew-point temperature.
-In addition, the parameter names and units have been adjusted to meet the CF 1.6 standard.
+In this version 2 of the BNSC, a slightly different database was used, than for the KNSC, which resulted in small changes (less than 1 K) in the means and standard deviations of the 2-meter air temperature and dew point temperature.
+The changes in mean sea level pressure values and the associated standard deviations are in the range of a few hPa, compared to the KNSC.
+The parameter names and units have been adjusted to meet the CF 1.6 standard.

 The hydrographic part of BNSC can be found here.